Skip to main content

-Social challenges in children often stem from the most fundamental human need: to belong.
-Whether your child struggles with shyness, exclusion, or group anxiety, the skills they need can be learned—and stories can help teach them.
+Social struggles come down to something basic: every kid wants to belong.
+Whether yours is dealing with shyness, exclusion, or group anxiety, the skills they need can be learned—and stories are a surprisingly powerful way to teach them.

 1 in 4 children experience social difficulties